Contact us with any questions?

-You will be required to maintain ongoing referral from your pain specials, M.D. or O.D. during your series of ketamine infusions.
+You will be required to maintain ongoing referral from your pain specialist, M.D. or D.O. during your series of ketamine infusions.
 We will be contacting them to confirm your diagnosis.
 You will also need to download and complete BOTH, a brief health questionnaire and a release of medical information form found under the FORMS tab above.
 After you FAX or email us the forms back our clinic staff will contact you to schedule your first appointment

 What conditions does ketamine treat?